kotlin-graphics/imgui/README.md

 and many other [private persons](https://github.com/ocornut/imgui#credits)

-I'm very grateful for the support of the persons that have directly contributed to this port via bugs reports, bug fixes, discussions and other forms of support (in alphabetical order):
+I'm very grateful for the support of the persons that have directly contributed to this rewrite via bugs reports, bug fixes, discussions and other forms of support (in alphabetical order):

 - Balázs Bódi, [bbodi](https://github.com/bbodi)
 - [Catvert](https://github.com/Catvert)